masterSmallwood/wikipages/readme.md

 we need to test is if we can take a page view file and transform that into another file.
 I would continue to expand on the test suite here currently, as its fairly basic.
-One benefit of loading all our page view data into a database is testing would be improved.
+One benefit of loading all our page view data into a database is testing would be improved and much easier.
 We could rely on database queries instead of parsing files (and writing tests for those transformations) every time we need to create an aggregate of our data.